4KQ: Sale to SEN and rebrand

 Following its purchase of Grant Broadcasters in November 2021, Here, There & Everywhere announced its intention to sell the station to comply with Australian Communications & Media Authority regulations that limit the number of radio stations an owner can have in one city.
 In May 2022, Sports Entertainment Network purchased the station.

 Following the sale, SEN announced a rebrand to 693 SENQ and a programming change to "constant sporting content" as "Queensland's only dedicated sports station".
 On 30 June 2022 the station's former format ended, ending the long running service of breakfast announcers Laurel Edwards (30 years), Gary Clare (31 years), and Mark Hine (16 years).

 Programming

-Currently the station plays classic hits.
-News Bulletins are aired hourly weekdays, with an increased half-hourly frequency during the Breakfast programme.
+Prior the sale to SEN, 4KQ played classic hits.
+News Bulletins were aired hourly weekdays, with an increased half-hourly frequency during the Breakfast programme.

 Traffic reports were also aired hourly, with an increased 15-minute frequency during the weekday Breakfast programme, and 20-minute frequency during the weekday Drive programme.

+The station currently airs 24/7 sport coverage, with local announcers.
+Corey Parker & Ian Healy are on breakfast, with Ben Davis on mornings.